Jennifer McKelvie: Academic career

-An environmental geoscientist, she received her Bachelor of Science in Environmental Science from the University of Toronto Scarborough and her Master of Science and Doctor of Philosophy from the University of Toronto in geology, with research specializing in geochemistry, environmental remediation, and biochemistry.
+An environmental geoscientist, she received her Bachelor of Science in Environmental Science, Master of Science and Doctor of Philosophy from the University of Toronto in geology, with research specializing in geochemistry, environmental remediation, and biochemistry.
 Her academic mentor and supervisor was Barbara Sherwood Lollar.

 McKelvie's academic work has been recognized and supported by the L’Oréal UNESCO Women in Science Fellowship, and the Natural Sciences and Engineering Research Council of Canada.
 She has co-authored more than twenty peer-reviewed scientific journal publications, which have been referenced more than 1200 times.
 Prior to her election, McKelvie worked as an environmental geoscientist and researcher.
 For almost a decade, she served as a senior scientist at the Nuclear Waste Management Organization, and as a research director at the Canadian Institute for Advanced Research.
 She was registered as a Professional Geoscientist (P. Geo) with the Association of Professional Geoscientists of Ontario.

 Community service

 McKelvie was the first president of the Scarborough Community Renewal Organization, and was president of the Centennial Community & Recreation Association.
 In both of these capacities she fought for renewal and investment in Scarborough.
 McKelvie also served as a member of the University of Toronto Scarborough Campus Council, and as a citizen member of the Toronto and Region Conservation Authority (TRCA).

 Her community service has been recognized by the Scarborough Rotary Clubs, who awarded her with the Paul Harris Fellow award in 2017.
-She has also received awards recognizing her leadership from the province of Ontario and was named a 150 Neighbour by the University of Toronto Scarborough.
+She has also received awards recognizing her leadership from the province of Ontario and was named a 150 Neighbour by the Scarborough campus of the University of Toronto.